debops/debops/ansible/roles/debops.tcpwrappers/docs/getting-started.rst

 fragments located in ``/etc/hosts.allow.d/`` directory.
 Any changes in the ``/etc/hosts.allow`` file directly will be lost.

-Due to SSH service being cruical for Ansible operation, the role takes care not to block the Ansible Controller host from accessing it using data gathered automatically by ``debops.core`` role, or by a separate list of Ansible Controller hosts.
+Due to SSH service being crucial for Ansible operation, the role takes care not to block the Ansible Controller host from accessing it using data gathered automatically by ``debops.core`` role, or by a separate list of Ansible Controller hosts.